-Integrate the management programs of Fisheries WA, and other agencies with management responsibilities in the Abrolhos.
+To integrate the management programs of Fisheries WA and other agencies with management responsibilities in the Abrolhos Islands.

-This section details other government agencies which have legislative responsibilities affecting the Abrolhos.
+This section details other government agencies which have legislative responsibilities affecting the Abrolhos Islands.
 A summary of these agencies and the scope of their responsibilities is set out below.

-It is recognised that close consultation between all agencies with responsibilities in the Abrolhos is required in order to ensure effective and efficient management.
-This is particularly so because, notwithstanding the differing responsibilities, aims and objectives which each of these agencies brings to bear, there are obvious logistical difficulties in having access to and, where appropriate, managing or policing activities carried on at the Abrolhos.
+It is recognised that close consultation between all agencies with responsibilities at the Abrolhos Islands is required in order to ensure effective and efficient management.
+This is particularly so because, notwithstanding the differing responsibilities, aims and objectives which each of these agencies brings to bear, there are obvious logistical difficulties in having access to and, where appropriate, managing or policing activities at the Abrolhos Islands.

-Because of the distance of the Abrolhos from the mainland and the limited facilities and resources available there, it is disproportionately difficult and expensive for most agencies to incorporate the islands as part of their standard operational procedures.
+Because of the distance of the Abrolhos Islands from the mainland and the limited facilities and resources available there, it is disproportionately difficult and expensive for most agencies to incorporate the islands as part of their standard operational procedures.
 In many instances, Fisheries WA provides logistical support to enable effective implementation of the management responsibilities of other agencies.